- JPL - The Dead of Jaffa

-- Federation CJA - 25th anniversary Memorial for Itzhak Rabin
+- Federation CJA - Backgammon for Community Relief

 Federation CJA is thrilled to present the team that will lead our community into the next decade.
 Please join us in welcoming Community Recovery & Resilience Campaign Chairs.